Understanding the Least Common Multiple (LCM) of 4 and 10: A thorough look

 - The highest power of 5 is 5¹ = 5

 Multiplying these highest powers together, we get: 4 x 5 = 20.
-Think about it: thus, the LCM of 4 and 10 is 20.
+Thus, the LCM of 4 and 10 is 20.
 This method is particularly useful when dealing with larger numbers where listing multiples can become cumbersome.
-Understanding prime factorization is a fundamental skill in number theory and essential for mastering LCM calculations.
+Understanding prime factorization is a fundamental skill in number theory and essential for mastering LCM calculations That's the part that actually makes a difference..

 3. Greatest Common Divisor (GCD) Method: